HELPING YOUR CHILD BUILD CONFIDENCE

 11. Pick out the positive.
 It’s easy to criticise, but it’s also easy to erode confidence by doing so.

-- There’s always something positive to build on so trying praising the seven he got right in the spelling test, rather than emphasizing the three he got wrong!
+- There’s always something positive to build on so trying praising the seven he got right in the spelling test, rather than emphasising the three he got wrong!

 - Keep the balance of positive interactions high by avoiding the negatives – tell him what you’d like to see him doing, rather than pointing out what he’s doing wrong.